Slay with class: BBNaija's Nini is serving serious boss chic vibes in new photos

 While not every style steal proves to be successful, there are those that will have you demanding the designer receives their accolades.
 This appears to be one of such moments.

-A Calabar-based clothing brand identified as NmaTailor, recently left social media users impressed after she recreated one of Nengi's look for a client.
+A Calabar-based clothing brand identified as NmaTailor, recently left social media users impressed after she recreated one of Nengi's looks for a client.

 Recall in September of 2021, the Lockdown star shared photos of herself rocking a heavily bedazzled mini dress with long sleeves and a choker neckline with a peekaboo effect around the chest.